HectorFpps/IDEAL-Generate-Select-Validate-Pipeline/README.md

 | NB8 | `8_visualization` | every figure of the project → `plots/` |
 | NB9 | `9_validation` | mass, inertia and flight vs measurements → **validated dataset** |

 Solid arrows are file dependencies; every notebook also reads `pipeline_config.py`.
-The grey box is this repository's `utils/` folder — measured inputs that no notebook ever writes.
+The yellow box is this repository's `utils/` folder — measured inputs that no notebook ever writes.

 ```mermaid
 flowchart TD